FelixLeander/ImageSorter/README.md

-# -------------------- There is an error with the permissons right now.
+# There is an error with the permissons right now.
 If you give the app permissons through the settings it should work.
-# -------------------- On hiatus for now.

 # ImageSorter